aurotones/socket-io-playground/README.md

 $ npm run build:linux
 ```
 ## Known issues
-1. The Linux executable cannot be built on an ARM64 machine, so it is recommended to build it on an x86-64 machine,
+1. The Linux executable cannot be built on an ARM64 machine, so it is recommended to build it on an x86-64 machine
    which will automatically handle the ARM64 architecture when specified.
 2. The Windows executable may display an 'Unknown publisher' message, or the browser may show a false positive message,
    preventing users from downloading it.
-Solution for me is to purchase code signing certificate, but it costs me money.
+The solution for me is to purchase code signing certificate, but it costs me money.

 ## Support me
 <ul>